Electricity Laws and Incentives in District of Columbia

 Fleets that operate at least 10 vehicles in the District of Columbia must ensure that 70% of newly purchased vehicles with a gross vehicle weight rating (GVWR) of 8,500 pounds (lbs.) or less and 50% of vehicles with a GVWR between 8,500 lbs. and 26,000 lbs. are clean fuel vehicles.
 For the purpose of this requirement, a clean fuel is any fuel, including diesel, ethanol (including E85), hydrogen, propane, natural gas, reformulated gasoline, or other power source (including electricity) used in a clean fuel vehicle that complies with standards and requirements applicable to such vehicles.
 Certain exemptions apply.
-(Reference District of Columbia Code 50-702 through 50-703)
+(Reference District of Columbia Code 50-702 and 50-703)

 Alternative Fuel Vehicle and Infrastructure Support

 The Green Finance Authority (Authority) increases private investment in clean transportation projects, including alternative fuel vehicles and infrastructure.
 The Authority Board will manage and authorize the Authority to issue bonds, establish the Authority Fund, and require the Authority to publish an annual report.
-(Reference District of Columbia Code 8-173.01 – 8-173.64)
+(Reference District of Columbia Code 8-173.01 through 8-173.64)

 Emissions Reduction Plan for Transportation Network Companies